ryrob30/mobile-services.en/help/using/in-app-messaging/messages-manage/view-message-reports.md

 * **[!UICONTROL Time]**

-The time the message was pushed to devices from [!DNL Mobile Services].
+  The time the message was pushed to devices from Mobile Services.

 * **[!UICONTROL Status]**